 Adam (age 17) has $2,000 of earned income from delivering newspapers and $7,000 of unearned ordinary income.
 His standard deduction is $2,350 ($2,000 of earned income + $350).

-The remaining $4,550 of taxable income ($6,650 - $2,100) falls under the kiddie tax rules and is, therefore, taxed at the rates for trusts and estates as follows:
+Of that amount, $4,900 ($7,000 - $2,100 unearned income threshold) is subject to the kiddie tax and therefore taxed at the rates for trusts and estates as follows.

 The first $2,550 is taxed at 10%, resulting in $255 of tax.

 The remaining $2,350 ($4,900 - $2,550) is taxed at 24%, resulting in $564 of tax.